 Why Does Rose Gold Have These Issues?

 My bench jeweler explained it this way, he said, “Calla that copper is all mixed up in the gold, but you heat it up and it wants to separate from the gold and migrate to itself.
-You know how badly copper oxidizes, well discoloration isn’t the only problem that can occur when copper molecularly moves around on you.
-An area weaker than the surrounding gold can be created while the work with heat is done.
+You know how badly copper oxidizes, (darkens), well discoloration isn’t the only problem that can occur when copper molecularly moves around on you.
+An area weaker than the surrounding gold can be created while the piece is heated.
 This can cause future cracking and problems.”

-Pick Your Jeweler Carefully for Your Rose Gold Engagement Ring
+Pick Your Jeweler Carefully for Your Pink Gold Engagement Ring

-In my experience, tiny prongs made up of rose gold need more maintenance than do their white gold and yellow gold brothers.
-Rose gold is more malleable than yellow and white gold.
+In my experience, tiny prongs made in rose gold need more maintenance than do their white gold and yellow gold brothers.
+Pink gold is more malleable than yellow and white gold.
 Malleability is movableness.
 If you hit your ring prong just right, it could move to the side and your tiny diamond could go flying.
 That’s not something that’d happen with white gold, which is a much harder and less yielding metal mix.